 Father’s Day in France has a slightly different history.

-According to historians, we can find its root in the Catholic tradition.
-According to that, fathers used to be honoured every year on the 19th of March, which corresponds to Saint Joseph’s day.
+Historians believe it has its roots in the Catholic tradition.
+According to that tradition, fathers were honoured every year on the 19th of March, which corresponds to Saint Joseph’s Day.

 Joseph, as the husband of Mary, the mother of Jesus, worked hard to ensure a stable life for his family.